pulchritudinuous/Color-Detection/README.md

 #License

+This project is licensed under the SPARKS Foundation.

 Feel free to modify and adapt the scripts according to your needs.

 Please refer to the individual scripts for more detailed information and usage instructions.

 For any questions or issues, please create an issue in the repository or contact Vaishnavi at maknikarvaishnavi85@gmail.com.